Samo: Main sources

-The main source of written information on Samo and his empire is the Fredegarii Chronicon, a Frankish chronicle written in the mid-7th century (c.
+The main source of written information on Samo and his realm is the Fredegarii Chronicon, a Frankish chronicle written in the mid-7th century (c.
 660).
 Though theories of multiple authorship once abounded, the notion of a single Fredegar is now common scholarly fare.
 The last or only Fredegar was the author of a brief account of the Wends including the best, and only contemporary, information on Samo.
 According to Fredegar, "Samo [was] a Frank by birth [or nation] from the pago Senonago", which could be present-day Soignies in Belgium or present-day Sens in France.
 Although he was of Frankish origin, Samo demanded that an ambassador (Sicharius) of Dagobert I (King of the Franks) put on Slavic clothes before entering his castle.

 All other sources for Samo are derived from Fredegar and are much more recent.
 The Gesta Dagoberti I regis Francorum ("Deeds of King Dagobert I of the Franks") was written in the first third of the 9th century.
-The Conversio Bagoariorum et Carantanorum ("Conversion of the Bavarians and Karantanians") from Salzburg (the Bavarian ecclesiastic centre), written in 871-72, is a very tendentious source, as its name suggests.
+The Conversio Bagoariorum et Carantanorum ("Conversion of the Bavarians and Karantanians") from Salzburg (the Bavarian ecclesiastic centre), written in 871-72, is a very biased source, as its name suggests.
 According mainly to the Conversio, Samo was a Karantanian merchant.

 The sources Fredegar used to compile his Wendish account are unknown.
 A few scholars have attacked the entire account as fictitious, but Fredegar displays a critical attitude and a knowledge of detail that suggest otherwise.
 It is possible that he had an eyewitness in the person of Sicharius, the ambassador of Dagobert I to the Slavs.
 According to Fredegar, the "Wends" had long been subjects and befulci of the Avars.
 Befulci is a term, cognate with the word fulcfree found in the Edict of Rothari, signifying "entrusted [to guard]", from the Old German root felhan, falh, fulgum and Middle German bevelhen.
 Fredegar appears to have envisaged the Wends as a military unit of the Avar host.
 He probably based his account on "native" Wendish accounts.
 Fredegar records the story of the origo gentis (origin of the people) of the Wends.
-The Wends were Slavs, but Samo was the only king of the Wends, at least according to Fredegar.
+The Wends were Slavic speakers, but Samo was the only king of the Wends, at least according to Fredegar.

 It has also been suggested that Fredegar's sources may have been the reports of Christian missionaries, especially disciples of Columbanus and the Abbey of Luxeuil.
 If this is correct, it may explain why he is remarkably free of typical stereotypes of heathen Slavs, and why he was familiar with the Wends as a specifically pagan nation.